Reviewable/Reviewable/docs/repositories.md

 ## Repository settings

-To configure settings for Reviewable you may use the GUI ([reviewable.io/repositories](https://reviewable.io/repositories)) or the `.reviewable` directory in your project root.
-For more information on the latter option, please see the [documentation for the `.reviewable` directory and `settings.yaml` file](#using-the-reviewable-directory).
+You may use the GUI or by using the `.reviewable` directory in your project root.
+Each description below will include setting options using the GUI ([reviewable.io/repositories](https://reviewable.io/repositories)) or by using the `settings.yaml` file in your `.reviewable` directory.

+### Accessing repository settings with the GUI

 Click on a repository name to access the repo settings panel.
 This works whether the repo is connected or not.